peng225/oval/README.md

 Another common source of bugs is concurrency control.
 For example, processing many client requests may sometimes require a locking mechanism or other concurrent programming techniques.
 They have been producing many hard-to-find bugs for a long history.

 One of the best ways to make these things happen artificially and find hidden bugs is to stress the storage system.
 The multi-process mode of Oval was developed for this purpose.

+In the multi-process mode, follower processes run as web application servers first.
+Then, the leader process issues HTTP requests to all followers, and followers start their workload.
+The leader periodically checks whether each follower's job has finished.
+After all the work has been done, the leader collects the result and reports it to the user.

+## Internals

 The component diagram of the multi-process mode is as follows.